-- (a) In order to obtain special education-approval to receive public tuition, an independent school shall assure the State Board-of Education that prior to enrolling a publicly-placed-child with an IEP who is placed in the independent school as an appropriate placement and least restrictive environment by the student's IEP team-who is served pursuant to an IEP, it-the school will enter into a written agreement with the LEA committing to the requirements set forth in SBE Rule 2229.3 and ensuring that qualified school personnel will attend planning and all IEP meetings for the student. sending responsible agency that The agreement shall outlines tuition, room, board, and other costs associated with the child's attendance.
-For children on an IEP who are placed by a state agency or a designated community mental health agency, or any other agency defined by the Commissioner Secretary, in accordance with 16 V.S.A. § 2948, the agreemeement shall be with the Commissioner of Education Secretary.
-In the instance of an emergency placement, such provisions may shall be agreed upon within thirty 30 days of the child's enrollment. - (b) The Secretary shall consult with independent schools in Vermont and determine maximum rates for tuition, and room and board for residential placements.
-These rates shall be published each year by November 30. -Any amount charged by an approved independent school for tuition cannot shall not exceed the school's actual or anticipated costs of providing special education services to the student and may shall not exceed the maximum rates set by the Secretary, provided that the Secretary may permit charges in excess of the maximum rates if the Secretary deems it warranted. - (c) An approved independent school that enrolls a student with an IEP pursuant to Rule 2229.17 may bill the responsible LEA for the excess special education costs beyond those covered by general tuition.
-Reimbursement of the excess costs shall be based on the direct-cost rates approved by the Secretary for services actually provided to the student consistent with the Agency of Education Technical Manual for special education cost accounting. - (d) An approved independent school that enrolls a student under SBE Rule 2229.1 shall provide documentation to the Secretary in order to ensure that the amounts charged are reasonable in relation to special education services provided by the school.
+- (a) In order to obtain special education approval to receive public tuition, an independent school shall assure the State Board of Education that, prior to enrolling a publicly-placed child_who is served pursuant to an IEPpursuant to Rule 2229.1, it-the school will enter into a written agreement with the LEA committing to the requirements set forth in SBE Rule 2229.3 and ensuring that qualified school personnel will attend planning and all IEP meetings for the student. sending responsible agency that The agreement shall outlines tuition, room, board, and other costs associated with the child's attendance.
+For children on an IEP who are placed by a state agency or a designated community mental health agency, or any other agency defined by the Commissioner Secretary, in accordance with 16 V.S.A. § 2948, the agreement shall be with the Commissioner of Education Secretary.
+In the instance of an emergency placement, such provisions may shall be agreed upon within thirty 30 days of the child's enrollment. - (b) The Secretary shall consult with independent schools in Vermont State and determine maximum rates -for tuition, and room and board for residential placements.
+These rates shall be published each year by November 30. -Any amount charged by an approved independent school for tuition cannot shall not exceed the school's actual or anticipated costs of providing special education services to the student and may shall not exceed the maximum rates set by the